IbcAlpha/IBC/userguide.md

 are used for both instances.

+### Command Server

+IBC incorporates a command server that enables some aspects of its operation to be influenced by commands from external sources.

+To issue a command to the command server, the command source must first establish a TCP/IP connection to the relevant port, which is specified in the `CommandServerPort` setting in `config.ini`.

+The source then sends the required command (see below) as plain text, and may then read the socket for any returned data.

+The source may send more than one consecutive command.
+When it is finished, it should send an EXIT command (though this is not necessary after a STOP command since that closes the socket automatically).

+A simple way to use the command server is to make use of the `telnet` operating system command.
+Simple scripts are provided in the download zip for each of the commands.
+To use these commands, you should first edit the SendCommand.bat (for Windows) or commandsend.sh (for Unix) files to ensure the IP address and port number are correct.

+The available commands are listed below.
+Note that none of these commands have any parameters.

+STOP

+>  Tells IBC to shut down TWS tidily, as if the user had invoked the File | Exit
+>  menu command.

+RESTART

+> Initiates an auto-restart of TWS, as if the time specified in TWS's auto-
+> restart setting (in the Lock and Exit section of the Global Configuration
+> Dialog) has arrived.
+Note that auto-restart (and hence the RESTART command)
+> does not require 2nd factor authentication because the credentials from the
+> current session are re-used.
+Note that this command canot be used to bypass
+> the IBKR requirement that TWS be shut down completely at some point during
+> Sundays.

+> For TWS, the RESTART command is implemented by using the File | Restart...
+> menu command, and the restart is initiated immediately.

+> For the Gateway, this is not possible, because it does not have this menu
+> command.
+So in this case, IBC sets the auto-restart value in the Lock and
+> Exit section of the Global Configuration Dialog: the value used is the start
+> of the next minute if less than 58 seconds into the current minute; otherwise
+> the start of the minute after that.
+Gateway also displays a transparent
+> overlay with a countdown timer over the Gateway main window.

+> Note that for Gateway this auto-restart time will still be in force after the
+> restart: to avoid further restarts at that time, you should use the
+> `AutoRestartTime` setting in `config.ini' to override the carried-forward
+> time.
+Alternatively issue another RESTART command after restart has completed
+> to set the auto-restart time to its usual value.

+ENABLEAPI

+> Ensures that the ‘Enable ActiveX and Socket Clients’ checkbox in the API
+> configuration is set.
+Note that this command is a leftover from the earliest
+> days of IBC, and is of little (if any) use nowadays.

+RECONNECTDATA

+> Tells TWS/Gateway to refresh all its market data connections.
+This is the
+> same as the user pressing Ctrl-Alt-F.

+RECONNECTACCOUNT

+> Tells TWS/Gateway to reconnect to the IB login server.
+This is the same as
+> the user pressing Ctrl-Alt-R.

+EXIT

+> Closes the connection to the command server.

 ### Any Questions?

 If you need assistance with running IBC, or have any queries or